-Various methods have been developed for drug screening in vitro, including 2D cell culture, organ-on-a-chip, and organoids etc.^[42] Though the pharmacological efficiency of numerous drug candidates has been validated in vitro using these methods, only a few are clinically applicable.
-This phenomenon can be attributed to drug kinetics, toxicity, and other factors.^[43] However, some drugs that are promising in vitro are ineffective in vivo, which exacerbates the burden of drug development and screening.
+Various methods have been developed for drug screening in vitro, including 2D cell culture, organ-on-a-chip, and organoids etc.[42] Though the pharmacological efficiency of numerous drug candidates have been validated in vitro using these methods, only a few are clinically applicable.
+This phenomenon can be attributed to drug kinetics, toxicity, and other factors.[43]
+However, some drugs that are promising in vitro are ineffective in vivo, which exacerbates the burden of drug development and screening.
 Mechanopharmacology has been proposed to evaluate and screen potential drugs.
 This is because the mechanical environment of a tissue affects the drug pharmacology, mainly at the tissue and organ levels, and the pharmacological effect of drugs on cytomechanics is at the cellular level.
-Collectively, these two features affect drug efficiency.^[44] Therefore, a simple biochemical assessment for drug screening and evaluating efficiency in vitro ADVANCED SCIENCE NEWS
+Collectively, these two features affect drug efficiency.[44]
+Therefore, a simple biochemical assessment for drug screening and evaluating efficiency in vitro is insufficient.
+Together with an assessment of mechanopharmacology, a comprehensive understanding of drug efficiency can be obtained.